-The development of an animation script is similar in some respects to the process of iteration used in software development.
+The development of an animation movie script is similar in some respects to the process of iteration used in software development.
 It requires especially close collaboration between writers, directors, and animators at every part of the process – a process that can take 3-5 years – and often calls for integrating advanced technology into the writing process.

 After a lengthy phase of pitching ideas internally, movie scripts get written and rewritten through several processes, which can include: storyboarding, the creation of a story reel, pre-visualization, rough layout, final layout, and preview screenings.

 This is in contrast to TV pilot scripts, which are typically written by an individual (or writing team) in a much shorter period of time.